 Surgery is the most effective and successful intervention for treatment of a femoral neck fracture.
 There are two different types of surgeries that are commonly used in the treatment of femoral neck fractures: hip pinning and hip replacement.
 The type of surgery performed depends on the characteristics of the fracture and the age and activity level of the patient.

 Typically, if the fracture is well-aligned (non-displaced) and/or occurs in a younger person, it can be treated with hip pinning (figure 2).
 Hip pinning to stabilize a fractured femoral neck involves the placement of three screws perpendicular to the fracture line to join the head of the femur to the neck.

 Figure 2: Hip Pinning

 Hip Replacement (Partial Hip Replacement or Total Hip Replacement)

 If the femoral neck fracture is displaced and occurs in an older person, a partial or total hip replacement is usually a better option than hip pinning.
 Traditionally, a partial hip replacement has been performed to treat displaced femoral neck fractures in older individuals.
 This procedure involves cutting through the femoral neck below the fracture site, removing the femoral head and inserting a prosthesis into the thigh bone (figure 3).
 In persons with pre-existing hip arthritis or a higher activity level it may be preferable to treat a displaced femoral neck fracture with a total hip replacement -which includes inserting a femoral prosthesis to replace the ball-part of the joint AND replacing the matching acetabulum (figure 4).
 Both partial and total hip replacements usually allow patients to begin weight-bearing immediately after surgery.

-Figure 3: X-ray of a partial hip replacement (hemiarthroplasty)
+Figure 3: Partial hip replacement (hemiarthroplasty)

-Figure 4: X-ray of a total hip replacement (arthroplasty)
+Figure 4: Total hip replacement (arthroplasty)

 Patient Reference Websites